junxit/us-congress-bills-116/bill.md

 ---
 legis-num: H.R.
 3055
-congress: 116th CONGRESS
+congress: One Hundred Sixteenth Congress of the United States of America
-session: 1st Session
+session: At the First Session
-chamber: In the House of Representatives, U. S.,
+chamber:
 ---

 # H.R.
 3055

-That the House agree to the amendment of the Senate to the bill (H.R.
-3055) entitled “An Act making appropriations for the Departments of Commerce and Justice, Science, and Related Agencies for the fiscal year ending September 30, 2020, and for other purposes.”, with the following

-*In lieu of the matter proposed to be inserted by the Senate amendment, insert the following:*
+> Making further continuing appropriations for fiscal year 2020, and for other purposes.

 ## § 1.
 Short title